Are you frustrated because you’ve some stuff to fix up around your yard?

 - Single dial Argon / Carbon Dioxide Regulator

 - Owners Manual

-They can be purchased from Everlast themselves, your local welding supplies or Amazon.
-The MIG 140’s contact tip and nozzle is compatible with Trafmet, Binzel and Tweco.
+The Power i-MIG 140’s contact tip and nozzle is compatible with Trafmet, Binzel and Tweco.

 19 Pcs Accessories Kit for Binzel Including Contact Tips

 Is this Everlast Welder Portable?